Citroen C5 Aircross Review & Prices

 On the move, the C5 Aircross comes into its own.
 It has ‘comfort suspension’, which basically means that you waft along the road, ironing out imperfections even when the road is in poor condition.

-The plug-in hybrid is particularly pleasant at lower speeds when running on electric power alone.
-It’s quiet and refined, and makes stop-start traffic about as relaxing as it can be.
+The 'Hybrid 136' version is fine, but it's a bit clunky switching between electric and petrol power at lower speeds, which knocks its overall refinement.
+The plug-in hybrid is more expensive to buy, but if you're able to regularly charge the batteries, it's the better option because it's so pleasant at lower speeds when running on electric power alone.
+It makes stop-start traffic about as chilled as can be.
 The electric motors are responsive and you rarely notice when the petrol engine chimes in to offer a helping hand.

 Perhaps the only complaint is that the brakes are a bit inconsistent, which is likely related to the hybrid system’s regenerative braking that helps top the battery up.
 Coupled with the soft suspension it can be difficult to come to a smooth stop, occasionally rocking back and forth if you brake a bit too hard.